RocketChat/docs-old/guides/administrator-guides/rocket-chat-apps/jira-server-integration.md

+---
-# Atlassian Jira Server Integration
+description: Atlassian Jira Server Integration
+---

+# Jira Server

 Here you will find how to install and use the Jira Server Integration.